 This module introduces you to the major theories and research in the social psychology of interpersonal behaviour.
 The emphasis throughout is on social cognition, and three main areas will be considered: social cognition and the self, attitudes (including attitude-behaviour relations, attitude change and persuasion), and interpersonal relationships.
 There is a strong emphasis on social psychological theory and systematic empirical research in both field and laboratory settings.View full module details

 FR648 - French Upper Intermediate B2

-This is an intermediate level module.
-Its aims are to strengthen and widen the linguistic knowledge provided in FR300, to consolidate students' vocabulary and improve their knowledge of written and spoken French through immersion in a variety of texts, and to practice translation skills both from and into French.View full module details
+This module is an intermediate level module.
+Its aims are to strengthen and widen the linguistic knowledge provided in FREN3000 (French Lower Intermediate B1), to consolidate students' vocabulary and improve their knowledge of written and spoken French through immersion in a variety of texts, and to practise translation skills both from and into French.View full module details

 FR652 - French Intermediate B1-B2 (Intensive)